ecmwf/open-ecpds/Options.md

 ### http.supportedProtocols
 This parameter defines which protocols can be used during the SSL handshake process to establish a secure connection with the HTTPS server.

+### http.tokenFunction
+Specify the name of the JavaScript function defined in the script editor that will be called to obtain a bearer token when none is cached or the current token is about to expire.
+The function receives two script-global objects: "setup" (read-only view of the current host options, accessible via setup.get("http.optionName")) and "http" (a helper providing get(url, headers) and post(url, headers, body) methods for making HTTP/S requests).
+In addition to regular option keys, "setup" exposes three virtual keys: "http.login" (username from the host location), "http.password" (password from the host location), and "http.basicAuth" (pre-computed "Basic &lt;base64(login:password)&gt;" value ready to use as an Authorization header).
+The function must return a nested JavaScript object using the module name as the top-level key, e.g. { http: { tokenValue: "Bearer eyJ...", tokenExpiry: 1234567890000 } }, where "tokenValue" is the full token string and "tokenExpiry" is the optional expiry time as a Unix timestamp in milliseconds.
+If "tokenExpiry" is omitted or zero, the token is treated as single-use and will be refreshed on every transfer.
+Defaults to "getAuthToken".

+### http.tokenHeader
+Specify the HTTP request header name into which the cached bearer token value (obtained via the function named in "http.tokenFunction") will be injected for every outgoing request.
+Defaults to "Authorization", which is the standard header used for OAuth 2.0 bearer tokens (e.g. "Authorization: Bearer eyJ...").
+Change this if the remote server expects the token in a non-standard header.

+### http.tokenLookahead
+Specify the number of seconds before the token expiry time (stored in "http.tokenExpiry") at which the token should be proactively refreshed.
+For example, a value of 60 means the token will be renewed one minute before it expires, avoiding failed requests caused by using a token that expires mid-transfer.
+Defaults to 60 seconds.

 ### http.uploadEndPoint
 In the context of a file upload (PUT or POST), this option allow specifying the URL or route on the remote server that expects incoming data using the PUT or POST method for uploading purposes.
 This endpoint is designed to handle and process the incoming data according to the server logic or application requirements.
 By default the name of the target file is used.

+### http.urlIsFile
+When enabled, treats the URL used for listing as a direct reference to the file to be retrieved, rather than a directory to crawl.
+A single HEAD (or GET if "http.useHead" is false) request is issued to that URL to obtain the file size and last-modified date, and a single-line FTP-like listing entry is produced.
+Use this when the acquisition URL points directly to the file and no directory index page exists at that URL.

+### http.urlIsFileName
+When "http.urlIsFile" is enabled, this option allows forcing a specific filename for the resulting FTP listing entry.
+The URL becomes the symlink source and the specified name becomes its target (e.g. the entry is formatted as "URL -&gt; filename" with symlink permissions).
+Use this when the URL itself does not contain a meaningful filename (e.g. it contains query parameters or is an opaque path).

 ### http.urldir
 When performing a listing, a "/" is appended to the end of the URL if it lacks parameters (i.e. no "?" is found in the URL) or does not end with an extension such as ".html", ".htm", or ".txt".
 This option allows overriding the default behavior and enforcing a specific choice.